 Number 93 is has almost leaf like marks.
 BOTH SUCCESSFUL

-Number 94 feels a little uncomfortable, but again I think this is because my preference is to softer rounded edges.
+This feels uncomfortable, due to my preference to softer rounded edges.
 Whilst researching i found a lot of the artists drew on nature and having lived in the country, feel that my inspiration comes from the softness of leaves and flowers.
 As I predominately draw circular doodles, this seems a little alien to me.

 95 BROWN PAPER 96 BROWN PAPER

-On Number 95 the opposite effect of the harshness of the white paper is felt here.
+Number 95 the opposite effect of the harshness of the white paper is felt here.
 The negative space seems brighter.
-Where the shadow has hit it, gives an almost 3D effect.
+Where the shadow has hit it, gives an 3D effect.
 SUCCESSFUL

 On number 96 the arrangement is to the left, with a divide almost in the middle.
 FAIRLY SUCCESSFUL